rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 > For more details, please checkout [Node Modules/Packages](https://nodejs.org/api/packages.html).
 In this section, I will use very simple words to describe the technical terms.
 They are not complete or accurate, but easy to understand.
 Welcome to suggest better descriptions.

 The `file.js` (in the above example) is also a "module".
-As the first executable module feed into `dune` command line, it is called the "main module".
+As the first file name feed into `dune`, it is called the "main module".
 In node modules, there're two types of module standards:

 - [CommonJS modules](https://nodejs.org/api/modules.html#modules-commonjs-modules) (CJS)
 - [ECMA modules](https://nodejs.org/api/esm.html) (ESM) defined in [ECMA-262](https://tc39.es/ecma262/#sec-modules)